Keyboard shortcuts

 Validation rules

-2. Inner < outer: The inner radius must be strictly less than the outer radius.
+2. Inner < outer: the inner radius must be strictly less than the outer radius.

-5. Sufficient columns: When rows > 1, long_row_cols must be at least 2 (to allow short rows with long_row_cols - 1 >= 1 markers).
+5. Sufficient columns: when rows > 1, long_row_cols must be at least 2 (to allow short rows with long_row_cols - 1 >= 1 markers).

 Board generation

-python3 tools/gen_board_spec.py \
+.venv/bin/python tools/gen_board_spec.py \

 --pitch_mm 8.0 \